 Become a Trustee

-Reflecting the growth of this small, successful charity over the last decade, Gladrags Community Costume Resource are looking to recruit up to four additional Trustees.
-We are seeking a Treasurer, Secretary and two general Trustees.
+Reflecting the growth of this small, successful charity, Gladrags Community Costume Resource are looking to recruit up to three additional Trustees.
+You would be joining a small team of part-time staff and 40 trained volunteers, on whom we depend to maintain our collection of 8000 pre-loved costumes and artefacts.

 What does it mean to be a Gladrags trustee?

 Your impact as a trustee will enable us to develop key areas, share expertise, help us reflect and move forward.
-Trustees meet 4 to 6 times a year, and work with our Director and management team to set the strategic direction of the organisation, monitor budgets, govern and support day-to-day operations.
+Trustees meet 4 to 6 times a year, and work with our Director and management team to set the strategic direction of the organisation, monitor budgets, govern operations.

 Trustees give their time on a voluntary basis, as required by charity law and we are looking for people who are able to be proactive and commit time in between meetings to share expertise and give advice (equivalent to half a day a month).
-We’re passionate about creating an inclusive workplace that promotes and values equality.
-We’re passionate about creating an inclusive workplace that promotes and values equality.
-We celebrate diversity in age, gender identity, race, sexual orientation, physical or mental ability, ethnicity, and perspective.
-We feel that by creating an environment where everyone, from any background, can do their best work is the right thing to do.
+We’re passionate about creating an inclusive workplace that promotes and values equality for volunteers and workers alike. and work hard to create an environment where everyone, from any background, can do their best work.

-If our mission and purpose resonate with you, we invite you to engage with this exciting opportunity to join us on the next stage of the organisation's journey.
+If our mission and purpose resonate with you, join us in shaping the next chapter of the Gladrags journey.

 Do you want to find out more?